besteves4/duo-odrl-dpv/README.md

 ### `odrl:Set` for representing rules in DUO Concepts

 An `odrl:Set` representing `DUO_0000011` regarding Population Origins or Ancestry research (POA).
-The permission and prohibition over the same purpose is based on interpretation of the phrase _is limited to_ to indicate use if permitted only for that research
+The permission and prohibition over the same purpose are based on the interpretation of the phrase _is limited to_ to indicate use is permitted only for that research

 ```turtle
 :DUO_0000011 a odrl:Set ;